-Scotty Helton, 53, died on the scene after, police said, he exchanged gunfire with a Mayflower police officer and three state troopers.
+Scotty Helton, 53, died on the scene after he exchanged gunfire with a Mayflower police officer and three state troopers, the release said.

-According to the news release from state police, Faulkner County deputies attempted to conduct a traffic stop on Helton’s vehicle for reckless driving around 1 a.m.
+According to the news release, Faulkner County deputies attempted to conduct a traffic stop on Helton's vehicle for reckless driving about 1 a.m.
 Sunday, at which point Helton fled.

-Deputies reported pursuing Helton into Conway city limits, where they were joined by Conway police officers, and continuing the pursuit on Faulkner County backroads.
-The release said that Helton fired on officers multiple times during the pursuit.
+Deputies reported pursuing Helton into Conway city limits, where they were joined by Conway police officers.
+The pursuit continued on Faulkner County back roads.
+The release said Helton fired on officers multiple times during the pursuit.

-State troopers joined the pursuit and were able to deploy spike strips on Arkansas 89, the release said.
+State troopers joined the pursuit and deployed spike strips on Arkansas 89, the release said.

 Authorities said the spikes deflated Helton's tires.
 The vehicle stopped when it reached the point where Arkansas 89 crosses over Interstate 40, near the I-40 exit to Mayflower, and struck a concrete curb.

-The Arkansas State Police criminal investigation division is conducting an investigation into officers' use of deadly force, the release from the state police said.
-The three troopers involved have been placed on paid administrative leave, per Arkansas State Police policy, officials said.
+The Arkansas State Police criminal investigation division is conducting an investigation into the officers' use of deadly force, the state police release said.
+The three troopers involved have been placed on paid administrative leave per Arkansas State Police policy, officials said.

-The Mayflower police officer involved was also placed under administrative leave, a Facebook post from the Mayflower Police Department said Sunday morning.
+The Mayflower police officer involved was also placed on administrative leave, a Facebook post from the Mayflower Police Department said Sunday morning.